ncredinburgh/JavaForSmallTeams/style/90_prefer_immutable_objects.md

   }
 }
 ```
-We would need to search our codebase for all usages of it to establish the following :-
+We would need to search our codebase for all usages of it to establish the following :

-##### It is never accessed from multiple threads
+##### It is Never Accessed from Multiple Threads

 `Foo` is not thread safe.